JeremyBrent/RUDS_project_1/README.md

 3. What is the relationship between annual working hours and productivity?

 ## Data:
-Annual hours, GDP, and productivity data were obtained from ourworldindata.org and cleaned.
+Annual hours, GDP, and productivity data were obtained from [Our World in Data](https://ourworldindata.org/working-hours) and cleaned.

 ## File explanation
 - data_cleaner.ipynb is the initial data cleaning notebook which takes raw input and filtered to selected nation and year.
 Outputs cleaned data.